pablo-abc/pablo.berganza.dev-astro/src/posts/en/creating-a-chai-like-assertion-library-using-proxies.md

     {},
     {
       get(_, prop) {
-        // `prop` is the value being accessed switch (prop) {
+        // `prop` is the name of the propery being
+        // accessed.
+        switch (prop) {
           case 'null':
             if (value !== null) {